On Eating from a Garden--A Manifesto

 2 cloves of garlic, minced

-Beans just about double in size when you cook them—maybe a wee bit more.
-To reduce the gassiness they can cause, either soak in a lot of water overnight drain them in the morning, add fresh water and cook them, or boil then in a lot of water, briefly, drain them, and then cook them in fresh water.
+Beans just about double in size when you cook them—maybe a little bit more.
+To reduce the gassiness they can cause, either soak in a lot of water overnight drain them in the morning, add fresh water and cook them, or boil unsoaked beans briefly in a lot of water, drain them, and then cook them in fresh water.

 Apple Pie Recipe Repeated